Healing Meals is a Gift of Love for Families with Ill Children and Seniors in Need

 “Assess to healthy food is important at all ages, including seniors who have unique nutritional needs and challenges from health conditions to limited functional abilities that need to be considered, that’s why we are collaborating with Ridgecrest and S.H.A.R.E to provide the nutrition they need,” added Antine.

-These nutritious meals are distributed through Tomorrows Children’s Fund at Hackensack University Medical Center and St. Joseph’s Children’s Hospital as families leave the clinic after a long day of treatment.
+These nutritious meals are distributed through Tomorrows Children’s Fund at Hackensack University Medical Center and St. Joseph’s Children’s Hospital as families leave the clinic after a long day of treatment and by social workers visiting low-income families with children in treatment at Emmanuel Cancer Foundation.
 By making the meals readily available to families through the hospital sets the bar high for quality and safety and creates a replicator model for hospitals across the country.